netrisai/docs/sandbox/Sandbox9/configurations.rst

 ********************************
 Provided Example Configurations
 ********************************
 Once you log into the Netris GUI, you will find that certain services have already been pre-configured for you to explore and interact with.
-You can also learn how to create some of these services yourself by following the step-by-step instructions in the :ref:`"Learn by Creating Services"<learn_by_doing>` section.
+You can also learn how to create some of these services yourself by following the step-by-step instructions in the :ref:`"Learn by Creating Services"<learn_by_doing>` document.

 V-Net (Ethernet/Vlan/VXlan) Example
 ===================================